quic/aimet/Docs/user_guide/quantization_configuration.rst

        :start-after: # model_input start
        :end-before:  # model_input end

-    The "model_input" section is used to configure the quantization of inputs to the model.
+    Use the "model_input" section to configure the quantization of inputs to the model.
-    In this section, the following setting is available:
+    The following setting is available:

     - is_input_quantized:
-        An optional parameter.
-If included, it must be set to "True".
+        Optional.
+If included, must be "True".
-        Including this setting will turn on quantization for input quantizers to the model.
+        Including this setting turns on quantization for input quantizers to the model.
-        Omitting the setting will keep input quantizers set to whatever setting they were in as a result of applying configurations from earlier sections.
+        Omitting the setting keeps input quantizers at settings resulting from more general configurations.

 6. **model_output**: